 Editors Note: This is part two of a three-part series.
-The first segment was published in June 2018.
-You can read it here.
+You can read the other parts of the series here: Part 1 and Part 3.

 Part 1 of this article focused on how we can work together more productivity in a global world.
 This segment focuses on how we can get our own work done more effectively and efficiently in the midst of the global workplace!